devtron-labs/devtron/docs/user-guide/telemetry.md

 * `upgrade failure`

-* All the above event's comes from operator when devtron being install or upgrade. event is same as sample json except `event:"InstallationStart"` changes.
+* All the above event's come from the operator when devtron is being installed or upgraded. event is same as sample json except `event:"InstallationStart"` changes.

-### 2. Devtron (orchestrator)
+### 2. Event Sends from devtron (orchestrator)

 * `Heartbeat`
 * `Summary`

-* All the above event's comes from operator when devtron being install or upgrade. event is same as sample json except `event:"Heartbeat"` changes.
+* All the above event's come from the operator when devtron is being installed or upgraded. event is same as sample json except `event:"Heartbeat"` changes.
-* `Summary` events sent the daily operation done by user, single event in 24 hour sent the below data.
+* `Summary` events send the daily operation done by user, single event in 24 hour sent the below data.

 | Key | Description |
 | :--- | :--- |